-Credit Suisse to borrow £44.5bn after SVB collapse amid fears of economic crisis
+Credit Suisse share price climbs after £44bn bailout from Swiss national bank

 Democrat representative Jeff Jackson explains Silicon Valley Bank collapse

+Credit Suisse shares shot up by more than 30 per cent as trading opened in Zurich on Thursday after turning to the central bank in a bid to temper fears over its finances.

-Credit Suisse will borrow up to £44.5bn from the Swiss National Bank to strengthen its liquidity, the lender said.
+It was announced last night that the lender would borrow up to 50bn Swiss francs (£44bn) from the Swiss National Bank to strengthen its liquidity.

 The troubled banking giant said it was taking decisive action to shore up its finances after its shares nosedived 30 per cent on Wednesday.